Dental public health

 Our research focuses on monitoring and improving oral health.
 We seek to understand how clinicians work with patients from different demographics to promote oral health and prevent diseases.
 Our research also investigates barriers to dental care to ensure high quality dentistry is available to all.

 We explore issues around health promotion and intervention in early years and primary schools, and the impact on children's oral health.
-We also investigate whether outreach dental care can make a positive impact on combatting inequality, lack of dental care and poor diet.
+We also investigate whether outreach dental care can make a positive impact on tackling inequality, lack of dental care and poor diet.

 Our research covers the following topics